getify/Functional-Light-JS/apA.md

 Repetitive, right?

-Wouldn't it be better (both for readability and performacne) if we could combine the `isLongEnough(..)` predicate with the `isShortEnough(..)` predicate?
+Wouldn't it be better (both for readability and performance) if we could combine the `isLongEnough(..)` predicate with the `isShortEnough(..)` predicate?
 You could do so manually:

 ```js
 function isCorrectLength(str) {